 - Creating a powerpoint presentation including many happy memories.
 Doing this as a highlight reel of sorts was definitely nostalgic, as all of the great times we enjoyed with friends came streaming back.
 It was bittersweet as we definitely had many great and unforgettable times, but won't be able to experience more ups and downs together.
 The visual representation of everything and accompanying music will definitely be etched in our hearts and minds, and I will watch the powerpoint at appropriate times.
 In my quieter moments and when I get the chance, I like to slow down, look back and remember many highlights.

 - Brunch celebration with our mutual friends.
 We had agreed to meet with Charles on March 17, Saturday and carried through with our plans.
 Jam Cafe was an amazing choice, and we had great times discussing her favorite topics with good friends over good food.
 It felt great and normal, except that she was clearly missing.
 Lots of light, love and laughter - it was one of the few bright moments in the aftermath.
 We agreed that even though this was really hard, we would have to move forward no matter what.
 She would have wanted that for us.
 Afterwards, we chilled at one of our friend's houses.
-I love hanging out at my friends' homes as the surroundings give me better insight into who they are and how they grew up.
+I love hanging out at my friends' homes as the surroundings give me better insight into who they are and their daily surroundings.
 It's also really cosy and feels more intimate.
 It was one of those gatherings where everyone was in good spirits.

 - Quality time with friends - talking about what happened, how we feel and cope and seeking out real-life support from people who care about you really helps.
 No matter how easy it is to isolate yourself, I think that's a short-term solution.
 Reconnecting with close friends who I barely have time to connect with because... #life.
-I am very heartened in particular by the support of many friends who messaged me, or made the effort to include me in their activities, as well as my closest and oldest group of friends in Singapore.
+I am very heartened in particular by the support of many friends who messaged me, or made the effort to include me in their activities, as well as my oldest group of friends in Singapore.

 - Nurturing new friendships.
 As much as I know how irreplaceable our connection was and how I will always think of her as one of my soulmates, it is important to be open-minded to new people and embrace the beauty of connection and life.